 Also note that the goal of this article is not to list ‘free’ cloud storage.
 I believe data privacy is worth paying for and if free storage is your goal, this article won’t help you much with that.

 Cloud Storages with Zero-knowledge End-to-end Encryption

-Tresorit is mainly aimed at businesses that are looking for secure cloud storage for multiple users but the service is available for individuals, too.
+Also based in Switzerland, Tresorit is mainly aimed at businesses that are looking for secure cloud storage for multiple users but the service is available for individuals, too.
 The company provides synchronisation, sharing, and collaboration features on top of a cloud storage with in-house encryption.
-Same business-class cloud storage and other features are available for individual users, too.
+Same business-class cloud storage and other features are also available to individual users.

 Based in Canada, Sync is a lesser expensive option to Tresorit that offers storage, synchronization, sharing, and collaboration with zero-knowledge e2e encryption.

 Sync is GDPR, PIPEDA, and HIPAA compliant, although their free and Mini plans are not HIPAA compliant.
-Unlike Tresorit, users of Sync (and all other services mentioned below) do not have an option to choose data residency.
-Sync stores all data in Canada.
+Unlike Tresorit and pCloud, Sync users do not have an option to choose data residency.
+All data is stored in Canada.

 Sync does not limit the file size or impose transfer limits.
 This is a relief for users who work with very large files.
 To avoid reupload of files, Sync supports file-level de-duplication which works even when files are renamed.